AydinK515/DualBoard/README.md

-# MirrorBoard - Split-Screen Whiteboard for Face-to-Face Tutoring
+# DualBoard - Split-Screen Whiteboard for Face-to-Face Tutoring

 ### Purpose & Goal:
 MirrorBoard solves a common problem in face-to-face tutoring and teaching scenarios.
 When an instructor sits across from a student and draws on a traditional whiteboard or tablet, the student sees everything upside-down and backwards, making it difficult to follow along.